U.S. Biodiesel Production and Feedstocks Usage Five Year Outlook

-The U.S. Energy Information Administration (EIA) published its Monthly Biodiesel Production Report on February 28th, 2020.
+The U.S. Energy Information Administration (EIA) published its Monthly Energy Review report on December 21st, 2023 and its Monthly Biofuels Capacity and Feed Stocks Update Report on November 30th, 2023.
 In this article, we will conduct a descriptive analysis of pure biodiesel (B100) production and its feedstocks usage.

 Biodiesel Production and Five-Year Average